 What the Panel Does

-The probate advisory panel exists to address a specific concern: how Arizona handles adult guardianship and conservatorship.
-These proceedings affect some of the most vulnerable people in the state, and the panel's job is to identify problems and recommend legislative fixes.
+The probate advisory panel focuses on how the state handles adult guardianship and conservatorship.
+These proceedings affect some of the most vulnerable people in Arizona.

 The probate advisory panel is established in the office of the governor.
 The panel consists of the following members who are appointed to staggered four-year terms.